First, ensure you have enough iRacing dollars in your iRacing account to create your session.

 Generally, the cost of creating a hosted session is roughly 50 cents per hour (not including any discounts) and the cost is only for the person creating the session, not for any of the drivers.
-You can add iRacing dollars into your account by going to Store...iRacing Dollars.
+You can add iRacing dollars into your account by going to Shop...iRacing Dollars.

 Now you are ready to create your session.